Visit the 10th arrondissement of Paris

 The 10th arrondissement is a true paradise for food lovers.
 Numerous restaurants offer international cuisine, from traditional French dishes to Lebanese, African, Indian and Asian specialties.
 If you're looking for something more local, try the neighborhood's boulangeries and patisseries, where you can enjoy fresh croissants, crisp baguettes and delicious pastries.

 A must for food lovers is the Saint-Quentin market.
-Open every day, this covered market offers a selection of fresh produce, including fruit and vegetables, cheeses, meats and fish.
-You can also sample traditional French dishes, such as cheese and ham, accompanied by a glass of red wine.
+Open every day, this covered market offers a selection of fresh products, such as fruit and vegetables, cheeses, meats and fish.
+You can also enjoy traditional French dishes, such as cheese and ham, accompanied by a glass of red wine.

-Nightlife in the 10th arrondissement is lively, with plenty of trendy bars and clubs to suit all tastes.
-If you're looking for a place to grab a drink, try Lavomatic, a bar hidden behind a fake laundromat.
+The nightlife in the 10th arrondissement is lively, with plenty of trendy bars and clubs to suit all tastes.
+If you're looking for a place to have a drink, try Lavomatic, a bar hidden behind a fake launderette.
 You'll have to look for the secret door to get in!
-For fans of live music, don't miss the New Morning, a legendary concert hall that has played host to numerous jazz and soul artists.
+For fans of live music, don't miss the New Morning, a legendary concert hall that has played host to many jazz and soul artists.

-The 10th arrondissement is also a fashion center, with many designer boutiques and emerging brands.
-If you're looking for unique clothing and accessories, don't miss a visit to the district's independent boutiques.
-Many emerging brands are headquartered here, offering unique and original pieces.
+The 10th arrondissement is also a fashion centre, with many designer boutiques and emerging brands.
+If you're looking for unique clothes and accessories, don't miss a visit to the district's independent boutiques.
+Many emerging brands have their headquarters here, offering unique and original pieces.